Category Archives: Bob’s photos

 The Downtowner Motor Inn

-Architect’s rendering of the not-yet-quite-built Downtowner Motor Inn, corner of Center and Shelby Streets in downtown Kingsport.
+Architect’s rendering of the not-quite-yet built Downtowner Motor Inn, corner of Center and Shelby Streets in downtown Kingsport.
 It was announced in the Kingsport Times-News in 1960 and was probably open for business in 1961.
 Having a Downtowner was a big deal at the time.
 The only other one in Tennessee was in Memphis.
 This one lasted until the early 1990s.
 At some time in the 70s, I took my mother to the restaurant there to have breakfast.
 I found a cockroach in my biscuit.

 The Downtowner corporation began in 1958 in Memphis.
-At one time, it was owned by Perkins
+At one time, it was owned by Perkins Pancake House and then changed hands several times until it mostly went belly up in 1993.

 When I first came to Kingsport in 1956, this lot was empty.
 You could look out the back door of the Kress building and see the old City Hall on the west corner of Shelby and Center.
 Hinch Gilliam had a cab stand up on the Market-Shelby corner on this lot.